nectostr/gradscope_test/README.md

 Dump for future usages of gradescope python atigrader.

 For now it is just one-file autograder.
-(for me - see multy-version one and multy-file one in W22)
+(for me - see multy-version one and multy-file one in local W22 files)